aiven/devportal/docs/platform.rst

 Aiven provides managed open source data technologies on all major clouds.
 Through Aiven, developers can do what they do best: create applications.
 Meanwhile, Aiven does what it does best; manage cloud data infrastructure.

-The Aiven platform consists of the :doc:`Aiven tools </docs/tools>`, and the Aiven services:
+The Aiven platform consists of the :doc:`Aiven Console </docs/tools/aiven-console>` and :doc:`tools </docs/tools>`, and the Aiven services:

 * Apache Kafka®
 * Apache Flink®